aptech/docs/docs/CR-strsplit.rst

 | carriage return | ASCII 13 |
 +-----------------+----------+

-The input string will be split at each occurence of ANY of the separators listed in the table above.
+The input string will be split at each occurrence of ANY of the separators listed in the table above.
 For example:

 ::